Wideband RF Signal Processing

 - JESD204B Subclass 1 support simplifies multichip synchronization in software and hardware design.

-- Fewer pins for data interface width with serializer/ deserializer (SERDES) JESD204B eight-lane interface.
+- Fewer pins for data interface width with a serializer/deserializer (SERDES) JESD204B eight-lane interface.

 - Programmable transmit enable function allows easy design balance between power consumption and wake-up time.